Contextual Bandits with Cross-learning: Discussion on Applications of Cross-Learning and Implementation of Proposed Algorithms

 \section{Discussion on Applications of Cross-Learning and Implementation of Proposed Algorithms}

-In this section, we discuss how to apply our results on cross-learning to some of the settings mentioned in the introduction: learning to bid in a first-price auction, multi-armed bandits with exogenous costs, and sleeping bandits.
-In all cases, we show that the regret bound we obtain by applying the algorithms of Section \ref{sect:crosslearning} and Section \ref{sect:partial} are optimal (up to $\log T$ factors).
-Our algorithms yield a non-trivial improvement over naively applying $S$-EXP3 or $S$-UCB (possibly discretizing the context space beforehand).
-We finish this section by discussing how to efficiently implement our algorithms when the number of contexts is infinite.
+In this section, we discuss how to apply our results on cross-learning to the problem of how to bid in a first-price auction.
+We show that our algorithms yield a non-trivial improvement over naively applying $S$-EXP3 or $S$-UCB.
+We further discuss how to efficiently implement our algorithms when the number of contexts is infinite.
+Before presenting our results for first-price auctions, we provide other applications that enjoy cross-learning between contexts and thus fit our framework.